Home › Research › H2-DRI in India: Green Steel Economics

 Green hydrogen cost below USD 2/kg

-The National Green Hydrogen Mission’s USD 2/kg by 2032 target is achievable if electrolyzer manufacturing costs continue declining, domestic renewable tariffs hold at current levels, and the ISTS waiver for renewable electricity continues.
-India’s geographic distribution of solar and wind resources — concentrated in Rajasthan, Gujarat, Tamil Nadu and Andhra Pradesh — combined with the ISTS waiver means that the cheapest renewable electricity can be wheeled to electrolyzers wherever they are located.
-RMI estimates ISTS-connected projects can achieve USD 4 to 5/kg currently, with a clear trajectory downward.
+The National Green Hydrogen Mission's 2032 target is well within reach if electrolyzer manufacturing costs keep falling, domestic renewable tariffs remain low, and the ISTS waiver for renewable electricity stays active.
+India's fantastic solar and wind resources, especially in states like Rajasthan, Gujarat, Tamil Nadu, and Andhra Pradesh, combined with the ISTS waiver, mean cheap renewable electricity can be seamlessly routed to electrolyzers anywhere in the country.
+RMI even estimates that ISTS-connected projects can hit USD 4 to 5/kg today with a clear path downward.

 Domestic iron ore quality improvement

-H2-DRI requires high-grade iron ore pellets — typically above 67% iron content — because the hydrogen reduction process is less forgiving of impurities than the blast furnace.
-India’s domestic iron ore is predominantly lower grade, requiring beneficiation and pelletising.
-The SIGHT programme’s focus on 100% H2-DRI pilots is partly about generating operational data on how well Indian iron ore can be processed to meet DRI-grade requirements.
-If Indian iron ore cannot consistently achieve DRI grade, imports of high-grade ore from Australia or Brazil add to the cost structure.
+The H2-DRI process is incredibly sensitive to impurities and requires high-grade iron ore pellets with an iron content typically above 67%.
+Unfortunately, much of India's domestic iron ore is lower grade and requires extensive beneficiation and pelletising.
+The SIGHT programme's focus on 100% H2-DRI pilots is largely about figuring out how to efficiently process Indian iron ore to meet these strict requirements.
+If local ore cannot hit the mark, importing high-grade ore from places like Australia or Brazil will only inflate costs.

 Carbon pricing that reflects the full cost gap

-The CCTS’s current intensity-based targets create a modest carbon price signal — CCC prices in the early market are expected to be modest.
-For H2-DRI economics to be driven by domestic carbon market incentives alone, CCC prices would need to rise substantially — to levels more consistent with the CBAM levy than with India’s current development-stage carbon market.
-The CCTS tightening trajectory, combined with CBAM pressure on EU-oriented producers, creates the right directional incentive even if the current absolute price is insufficient.
+The current intensity-based targets of the CCTS generate only a modest carbon price signal, and early market CCC prices are expected to be low.
+For domestic carbon markets to genuinely drive H2-DRI adoption, those CCC prices need to rise significantly to levels closer to the EU's CBAM levy.
+Fortunately, the CCTS's tightening trajectory, combined with CBAM pressures on exporters, is already creating the right directional push even if today's absolute price falls short.

 Green public procurement creating guaranteed offtake

-The Green Public Procurement Policy mandating 25 to 37% green-rated steel in government projects from FY 2028 is potentially the most powerful near-term demand-creation instrument for green steel in India.
-Government procurement of 30.6 MTPA of steel at a 25% green mandate would create immediate offtake for 7.6 MTPA of certified low-carbon steel per year.
-That is a large, predictable demand signal that green steel producers can raise debt and equity against.
-The CII report projects it could drive 10.6 MTPA of green steel consumption by FY 2031 — which is itself a market signal that would pull hydrogen supply investment forward.
+The proposed Green Public Procurement Policy, which aims to mandate 25 to 37% green-rated steel in government projects starting in FY 2028, is arguably the most powerful near-term tool for creating demand.
+If the government procures 30.6 MTPA of steel with a 25% green mandate, it instantly guarantees a market for 7.6 MTPA of certified low-carbon steel annually.
+This level of predictable demand is exactly what green steel producers need to secure project financing.
+A recent CII report even suggests this could drive up to 10.6 MTPA of green steel consumption by FY 2031, sending a massive market signal that would accelerate hydrogen supply investments.

 Targeted public finance for early H2-DRI projects